Jump To Section

 In 6 hours of video lessons, Werner Herzog teaches his uncompromising approach to documentary and feature filmmaking.View Class

 The general rule of thumb when it comes to applying LUTs: First focus on creating usable footage, then get creative.

 - Start by normalizing your log footage.
 Camera log profiles provide a wide dynamic range, but once you've transferred your footage to a video editing workstation, you'll want to switch to a standard color space.
 From there, you can apply creative LUTs to achieve your own distinct cinematic look.

 - Proceed to color correction.
 Take note that color grading and color correction are not the same thing.
 While color grading is primarily creative, color correction is a technical necessity.
 If you're working off film footage where primary colors aren't even recognizable, you'll have no control over the color grading process.
 Make sure you do proper color correction before delving into the creative LUTs.

 - Experiment with different color combinations.
 Once your footage is properly set up in a standard color space, you can begin experimenting.
 Simply import LUT packs into your editing software, apply them to your footage, and watch your film project transform.
 There is no right or wrong way to apply a color grade to your film project, but keep the basics of color theory in mind.

 - Focus on the film color palette.
 Remember that color should serve your vision as a storyteller.
 You can make a cinematic world remarkably vivid with the right LUT, but you can also distract an audience if your color scheme feels random or chaotic.
 Serve your story and your world and reference the film’s color palette when choosing LUTs.

 Want to Learn More About Filmmaking?

-Become a better filmmaker with the MasterClass All-Access Pass.
+Become a better filmmaker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by film masters, including David Lynch, Shonda Rhimes, Spike Lee, Jodie Foster, Martin Scorsese, and more.